 NDAK14009U Parallel Functional Programming (PFP)

-The aim of the course is to introduce the principles and practice of parallel programming (i.e., programming using multiple hardware cores or processors in order to gain speed) in a functional programming setting.
+The aim of the course is to introduce the principles and practice of parallel programming (i.e., programming using multiple hardware cores or processors in order to gain speed) in a declarative programming setting.
 The course covers both multi-core parallel programming (for MIMD CPU programming) and many-core parallel programming (as for SIMD GPGPU programming).

 The course includes current research on these topics, and relies heavily on scientific papers as its source materials.
 The course will demonstrate the presented parallelization strategies on applications from the machine-learning, image-processing and finance domains.

 - the difference between the concepts of concurrency and parallelism, and between data parallelism and task parallelism